Consonance/consonance/README.md

 * perform release
 * test container-admin with release on AWS, should be a safe harbor
 * then review/try WES support branch from Abraham
+* WES support issues
+    * it looks like Consonance doesn't have the equivalent of key-values like WES requires.
+Need to add support for tagging orders with key values in order to support this.
+Right now lookup with key-values isn't supported (it's ignored)
+    * caps and defaults for page size should be implemented (see Ga4ghAPI.java)
+    * double-check the way I do token offsets in Ga4ghApiServiceImpl.java, specifically listWorkflows.
+The value right now is an offset not a page.
+E.g. when you put in a page_token of 1 it starts at the second result not the second page of results!
+    * related to this, if the page_token is empty it should go to page 1

 ### GA4GH API Notes